Weighing the Options of Refinancing

 All these advantages do come with some expense, though.
-With your refinance, you are paying for basically the same things you were charged for at the time you got your existing mortgage.
-Among these might be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and others.
+With your refinance, you're paying for basically the same things you were charged for during your current mortgage loan.
+These might include settlement costs, appraisal fees, lender's title insurance, underwriting expenses, and so on.

 Doing the Math

-You might think about paying points to reduce your interest rate.
-If you pay (on average) three percent of the loan amount at the start, the savings for the term of the refinanced mortgage can be substantial.
-You might be told that these points can be deducted on your income taxes, but because tax regulations can be ever-changing, please consult your tax professional before depending on this.
+You might think about paying points to get a better interest rate.
+If you pay (on average) three percent of the loan amount at the start, the savings for the life of the refinanced mortgage loan can be significant.
+Please talk to a tax professional before acting on rumors that any points paid can be deducted on your federal income taxes.